Find Grad Schools

 15 Yearly Graduations

 The 9th most popular school in the country for air transport majors who are seeking their master's degree is University of Central Missouri.
 Roughly 9,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,325 per year, while in-state graduate students, on average, pay $8,544 per year.
+The average in-state tuition for full-time undergraduates is $8,040 per year, while in-state graduate students, on average, pay $8,136 per year.
 During the most recent year for which we have data, 15 people received their master's degree in air transport from UCM.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 20% were women.
-Data shows that UCM graduates that hold this degree go on to make a median salary of $85,493.
+About 13% of this group were women, and 7% were students from an underrepresented racial-ethnic group.

 #11